NLnetLabs/routinator/source/data-processing.rst

 Fetching
 --------

+.. versionadded:: 0.9
+   Fallback from RRDP to rsync with :option:`--rrdp-fallback-time`

 There are two protocols in use to transport RPKI data: rsync and the RPKI Repository Delta Protocol (RRDP), which relies on HTTPS.
 RRDP was designed to be the successor to rsync in the RPKI.
 As almost all RPKI repositories currently